GiovanniSorice/MLProject/README.md

 # Neuradillo
 Neuradillo is a small C++ exploiting [Armadillo](http://arma.sourceforge.net/) numerical library to create and train feedforward neural network.
 We developed this library as a project for the Machine Learning course.
-More info about the project in [Report](https://github.com/GiovanniSorice/MLProject/blob/master/docs/report/relazione.pdf).
+More information about the project can be found in the Report [Report](https://github.com/GiovanniSorice/MLProject/blob/master/docs/report/relazione.pdf).

 ## Getting started